 From Haight Street, walk a few blocks to Alamo Square Park at Hayes and Steiner streets.
 Here, you can admire the "Painted Ladies" (Beautiful Victorian Houses) that stand in a row with the skyscrapers of downtown as a backdrop.

 Next, take the bus to Hayes Street at Gough Street.
 This chic neighborhood called Hayes Valley entices visitors with its boutique shopping and gourmet dining options.
 It's also close to the War Memorial Opera House (ballet and opera performances), Davies Symphony Hall (orchestra performances), and the SFJAZZ Center.
 Time your arrival (ideally book tickets ahead) for a cultural performance.
 Most performances start around 7pm or 8pm.

 Last-Minute Ticket Options: The Opera House box office sells last-minute "Rush" tickets and Standing Room tickets (cash only) on the day of the performance.
-The Davies Symphony box office (open until 6pm) offers a limited number of discounted "Rush" tickets on the day of the performance.
+The Davies Symphony box office offers "Rush" tickets on the day of the performance.
 The SFJAZZ Center box office sells a limited number of tickets on the night of the performance, even for sold-out shows.
 You may purchase tickets at the SFJAZZ Center box office 90 minutes prior to the performance.